hectorcorrea/solr-for-newbies/14_adding_fields.md

 ## Testing our changes
-Now that we have configured the fields as we want them in the schema let's go ahead and re-import our data:
+Now that we have configured our schema with a few  specific field definitions let's re-import the data so that fields are indexed using the new configuration.

 ```
 $ post -c bibdata data/books.json
 ```

+### Testing changes to the author field

 Take a look at the data for this particular book that has many authors and notice how the `authorsAll` field has the combination of `author` and `authorOthers` (even though our source data didn't have an `authorsAll` field.)